iGxnon/igxnon/README.md

 - 🎸 & 👨‍💻
 - Email: igxnon@gmail.com
 - Blog: https://blog.skygard.work/
-- Interested in: Distributed System, Database
+- Interested in: Distributed System, Networking and Storage
 - Dream to be a professional guitarist 🤤.